-NANCY WOLOCH specializes in US women’s history, legal history, and history of education.
-She is especially focused on the late 19th and early 20th centuries; her interests include labor, literature, and modes of learning.
+Nancy Woloch specializes in US women’s history, legal history, and history of education.
+She is especially focused on the late 19th and early 20th centuries; her interests include labor and literature.
 She is the author of Women and the American Experience (5th ed., 2011), Early American Women: A Documentary History, 1600-1900 (3rd ed., 2013), and Muller v.
 Oregon: A Brief History with Documents (1996).
 Her recent book, A Class by Herself: Protective Laws for Women Workers, 1890s-1990s (2015), won the Philip Taft Labor History Prize (Cornell), the William G. Bowen Prize for the outstanding book on labor and public policy (Princeton), and honorary mention for the David J. Langum Sr. Prize in legal history/biography.
 Her document collection on the minimum wage, 1923-1938, appears in Women and Social Movements in the United States, vol. 21 (March 2017).
-Her next book is Eleanor Roosevelt: In Her Words (2017).
+Her latest book is Eleanor Roosevelt: In Her Words (2017).

 Woloch's edited collection compiles Roosevelt's writing, speeches, and letters, which speak directly to the challenges we face today.

 Professor Woloch’s received the William G. Bowen award for her book, A Class by Herself.

 A Class by Herself, a new book by Nancy Woloch, adjunct history professor at Barnard, delves into the history of protective laws for women workers.